Loop Copilot: Conducting AI Ensembles for Music Generation and Iterative Editing

 \subsection{Participants}

-We recruited 9 volunteers (N=9) who were interested in AI-based music production, and work in the field of music and audio technology or production, though not necessarily professional-level musicians.
+We recruited 8 volunteers (N=8) who were interested in AI-based music production, and work in the field of music and audio technology or production, though not necessarily professional-level musicians.
 Participants provided informed consent, and data anonymization protocols were strictly followed to maintain ethical standards.
-One participant, who due to a miscommunication of the task objectives, thought the interface was for vocal track creation was excluded, leaving 8 participants for the final analysis.
-The distribution of 9 participants was as follows:
+The distribution of the participants was as follows: